der-knight/ILSM/README.md

 # ILSM

-This is the repository of the India Landslide Susceptibility Map./n Since github does not allow larger files please drop a message for model .pkl files The Input Data Prep includes code for data preparation after data is acquired The models file includes models info and the output_prep includes code for data vizualization
+This is the repository of the India Landslide Susceptibility Map.
+Since github does not allow larger files please drop a message for model .pkl files The Input Data Prep includes code for data preparation after data is acquired The models file includes models info and the output_prep includes code for data vizualization